Let’s face it—there has never been a better time to start learning how to grow weed outdoors (or in a greenhouse) than today.

 Any strain can be grown outdoors, as all cannabis strains were initially grown outside before being brought indoors.

-So, naturally you’ll want to look for a strain that is traditionally grown outdoors for its potent yield, but you also want good genetics.
+So, naturally we want a strain with good genetics, and that it is traditionally grown outdoors for its potent yield.

 Best indica strains for outdoor growing